 Thumb Base Arthritis

-Thumb base arthritis is one of the most common causes of hand pain, and it is especially related to activities involving grip, such as opening bottles or jars and lifting plates.
+Thumb base arthritis is one of the most common causes of hand pain, and is particularly related to activities that involve gripping, such as opening bottles or jars and lifting dinner plates.
 Pain is typically located where your thumb connects to your wrist.

 Thumb base arthritis is a normal part of ageing and is most commonly seen in people above the age of 45 years.
-It can occasionally occur in younger adults following a previous thumb injury.
+It can occasionally occur in younger adults who have previously suffered a thumb injury.
 In the long term, thumb base symptoms may stabilise in some people and priority is given to non-surgical treatments.

 There are other causes of pain in the region of the thumb base and wrist and a thorough assessment will help to identify the cause.

-Do you experience pain when you grip objects, such as bottles, jars or dinner plates?
+Do you experience pain when you grip objects, such as bottles or jars?

 -

-The thumb base refers to the 1st carpometacarpal joint (1st CMCJ) where the metacarpal and trapezium bones meet.
+The thumb base refers to the first carpometacarpal joint (1st CMCJ) where the metacarpal and trapezium bones meet.
 This joint is sometimes referred to as the trapeziometacarpal joint (TMJ).

 With advancing years, the normally smooth cartilage that lines both joint surfaces can become thinned and roughened, which causes the joint to narrow.
 This ‘wear and tear’ (or degenerative) type of arthritis is called osteoarthritis and it is a normal part of ageing (like hip and knee arthritis).
 When symptomatic, osteoarthritis produces pain with activity (and sometimes at rest), stiffness and reduced movement.